 Applying stain after pressure washing can be a great way to refresh the look of your wooden surfaces.
 However, it is important to take the necessary safety precautions and properly prepare the surface before applying the stain.
 Taking the time to do this will ensure that you get the best results possible and make your wooden surfaces look beautiful for years to come.

-Overall, applying stain after pressure washing requires patience and careful preparation for best results.
+Overall, applying stain after pressure washing requires patience and careful preparation for the best results.
 Taking the necessary precautions will ensure that you get beautiful results that last for years.
 With some practice and experience, staining your wooden surfaces can become a fun and rewarding activity.